indrayam/nerd-notes/security/gpg.md

 - Restart shell
 - Login once from command-line.
 Enter Keyphrase.
 After that, it should be cached.

+If you start getting the error `error gpg failed to sign the data`, run `killall gpg-agent`.
+Kill the terminal session.
+Log in again and run the following command to make sure things are ok: `echo "test" | gpg --clearsign`

+If this test is successful (no error/output includes PGP signature), you have successfully resolved your issue.
+You should now be able to use git signing again!

 ## Prints the GPG key ID, in ASCII armor format

 gpg --armor --export A190E97F52B7DBAC